-Our stretch therapists are trained in active isolated stretches and orthopedic modality.
+Our stretch therapists are trained in the LYMBR method of Progressive Dynamic Stretching™ (PDS™) and orthopedic modality.
 They must hold national personal training certifications, college degrees and/or massage certification.
 Many have a kinesiology, physiology or orthopedic background.
 Every therapist has over 100 hours of hands-on training before they work in the studio.

 How is stretch therapy different from physical therapy?